mantou132/gem/docs/en/001-guide/006-styled-element.md

 # Stylized elements

 Because of the use of ShadowDOM, there is no longer a need for [CSS Modules](https://css-tricks.com/css-modules-part-3-react/) similar solutions, in addition, browser compatibility has improved in recent years, and vendor private prefixes have also been cancelled.
-We can use native CSS features to complete daily work.
+Can use native CSS features to complete daily work.

 _[Nesting CSS](https://drafts.csswg.org/css-nesting-1/) is still a feature worth looking forward to._